Azure/azure-docs-sdk-java/docs-ref-services/latest/communication-phonenumbers-readme.md

 ### Initializing Client

-The PhoneNumberClientBuilder and SipRoutingClientBuilder is enabled to use Azure Active Directory Authentication
+The PhoneNumberClientBuilder and SipRoutingClientBuilder are enabled to use Azure Active Directory Authentication

 ```java readme-sample-createPhoneNumberClientWithAAD
 // You can find your endpoint and access key from your resource in the Azure Portal